michaelnisi/troubled/data/posts/2019/wwdc.md

 📚 Read up on [Functional Swift](https://t.co/NkYwU3LE42) or watch some [videos](https://www.pointfree.co) if that’s your thing.

 I cannot wait to build something with SwiftUI.
-However, familiar with the subtleties of app making, I remain sceptical.
+However, familiar with the intricacies of app making, I remain sceptical.
 It’s all in the details.
 There’s a reason why I have never considered [React Native](https://facebook.github.io/react-native/).

 #### Organizing and sharing code